informed-governance-project/NISINP/docs/ui_import-export.rst

-Export and import (currently disabled for security)
+Importing and exporting database tables (currently disabled for security)
 --------------------------------------

 Some model of the application can be exported and/or imported.
 The import / export is done **language by language**.
 So, if you want to export in two languages, you have to do 2 exports.
 Same for the import.